raykendo/ESRI_REST_Diagnostics/FieldTester/README.md

 Navigate to an ArcGIS Server REST service endpoint in your browser.
 Drill down to a Map Service or a Feature Service layer.
 [Click here for an example](http://sampleserver6.arcgisonline.com/arcgis/rest/services/Census/MapServer/3).
 Call the bookmarklet from your bookmark bar, and let it run.

-The tool systematically queries for the count of each field value that isn't null, then notes annotates each field with the number of features with values, as well as the number of milliseconds it took to return the features.
+The bookmarklets systematically queries for the count of each field value that isn't null, then adds notes to each field with the number of features with values, as well as the number of milliseconds it took to return the features.
+The first bookmarklet screens out null values, while the second screens out null and empty string values.

 ## Requirements